sophiagut/Bosch-Internship-UBC-Students/readme.md

 <h3 id="insurance"> 1.1 Insurance </h3>

 You need health insurance to live and work in Germany.
-If you're a non-EU citizen, this is a crucial component of applying for your residence permit.
+If you're a non-EU citizen, this is a crucial component of applying for your residence permit, which allows you to work in Germany.

 <h4 id="ams"> 1.1.1 Qualifying for AMS Student Care </h4>